MichielDerhaeg/build-linux/README.md

 $ fdisk -l ../image | grep "Disk identifier"
 Disk identifier: 0x4f4abda5
 ```
 Then we drop the 0x and append the partition number as two digit hexidecimal.
-A
+An
 MBR only has 4 partitions max so that it's hexidecimal or decimal doesn't really
-matter but that's what the standard says.
+matter, but that's what the standard says.
 So the grub.cfg should look like this:
 ```
 linux /boot/bzImage quiet init=/bin/sh root=PARTUUID=4f4abda5-01
 boot